ayvasoftware/ayvajs/tutorials/motion-api-overview.md

 ### Default Axis

 In the examples shown so far we have explicitly set the axis to _stroke_.
-In the default configuration, the _stroke_ axis is the default axis, so we actually didn't have to specify it. i.e.
+In the default configuration, the _stroke_ axis is actually the default axis, so we didn't really have to specify it in those cases. i.e.

 ```
 ayva.move({